zenseact/zod-web/_pages/home.md

 ---

 # Zenseact Open Dataset
 The **Zenseact Open Dataset** (ZOD) is a large multi-modal autonomous driving (AD) dataset, created by researchers at Zenseact.
 It was collected over a 2-year period in 14 different European counties, using a fleet of vehicles equipped with a full sensor suite.
 The dataset consists of three subsets: [*Frames*](/frames), [*Sequences*](/sequences), and [*Drives*](/drives), designed to encompass both data diversity and support for spatiotemporal learning, sensor fusion, localization, and mapping.
+Together with the data, we have developed a SDK containing tutorials, downloading functionality, and a dataset API for easy access to the data.
+The development kit is available on [Github](https://github.com/zenseact/zod).

 *Frames* consist of 100k curated camera images with two seconds of other supporting sensor data, while the 1473 *Sequences* and 29 *Drives* include the entire sensor suite for 20 seconds and a few minutes, respectively.
 To see examples from each of the subsets, please visit their respective pages.

 **Notably**, ZOD is currently the only AD dataset released under the permissive `CC BY-SA 4.0` license, allowing for both commercial and non-commercial use.
 We believe that this will help the community to advance the state-of-the-art in autonomous driving as it can enable smaller companies to use the dataset for research, benchmarking, and development.
 For more information about the license, see [here](/license).

+**News:** Our paper got accepted to ICCV 2023.
+Please find the paper [**here**](https://arxiv.org/abs/2305.02008).
+{: .notice--success}

 ## Annotations
 Together with our dataset, we also release a comprehensive set of annotations for several different tasks.
 For more detailed information about the annotations, visit the [Annotations](/annotations) page.
 In summary, the following annotations are provided: